deepskies/cosmoNODE/logistics/log.md

 7/5/19
 	+ Day goals:
-		- I want to get ode_demo.py to run on one object
+		- I want to get ode_demo.py to run on one object (completed ~1:00 PM)

 		- make more progress on latex document